 5. Can Help You Get A Better Night of Rest

-Back massages and essential oils are not just great for reducing pain.
-This massage technique may also help you get a better night of rest or quality of sleep and duration.
-Lavender, chamomile, and other oils can help induce a deeper state of sleep, and with the addition of a deep tissue massage, you can further enhance the effects of aromatherapy for an improved night of rest.
+Back massages coupled with essential oils, may also help you get a better night of rest or quality of sleep and duration.
+Lavender, chamomile, and other oils can help induce a deeper state of sleep, With the addition of a deep tissue massage, you can further enhance the effects of aromatherapy, for an improved night of rest.

-Individuals that suffer from insomnia or other sleep issues should definitely look into an aromatherapy back massage, to see if this can aid in your sleep efforts.
+Individuals that suffer from insomnia or other sleep issues should look into an aromatherapy back massage.

 A study of surgical intensive care unit patients showed that aromatherapy message enhanced quality of sleep and positive changes in physiological parameters.

 Aromatherapy itself, has also shown positive signs in children with sleep disorders.
-Specific oils have shown to improve quality of sleep, deep sleep, and time crying prior to sleep onset.
+Specific oils showed improve quality of sleep, deep sleep, and time crying prior to sleep onset in children.

 Are There Any Risks Associated With This Practice?

-You could be allergic to certain oils and not know, so it’s important to take these health questions seriously.
-You'll want to ensure that the oil you use is safe for your body, you can try and dab a little on your hand before you're massaged with the oil.
+You could be allergic to certain oils and not know.
+It’s important to take these health questions seriously.
+You’ll want to ensure that the oil you use is safe for your body.
+Furthermore, try and dab a little on your hand, before you’re massaged with the oil.

-Aromatherapy massages are great, but you always want to do proper research, or consult with your massage therapist or PCP if you have any conditions that may be an issue with oils or deep tissue massages.
+Aromatherapy massages are great, but you always want to do proper research.
+Consult with your massage therapist or PCP if you have any conditions that may be an issue with oils or deep tissue massage.

-We also recommend that you pair these massages with other treatments that may have been prescribed, as aromatherapy massages may be a great way of relieving certain symptoms, like pain, but we are not indicating them as a cure for any condition you may have!
+We also recommend that you pair these massages with other treatments that may have been prescribed.
+Aromatherapy massages may be a great way of relieving certain symptoms, like pain, but we are not indicating them as a cure for any condition you may have!